Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 The second program was run by the internal Whitecrest Directorates.
 As Champion he was ostensibly aloof from such concerns.
 The Directorates were the domains of the Fathers and the Grandfather, and he was allowed no direct command or control over anything the Directorates may see fit to do.

 A convenient little lie.
-As the embodiment of Whitecrest he had no trouble at all remaining well-informed, and it was a trivial matter to nudge here, suggest there, whisper into the right ears…and before anyone knew what happened, Whitecrest was solidly aligning with the Humans.
+As the embodiment of Whitecrest he had no trouble at all remaining well-informed, and it was a trivial matter to nudge here, suggest there, whisper into the right ears... and before anyone knew what happened, Whitecrest was solidly aligning with the Humans.

 Now he must preserve that work against his enemy Fathers.
 Having found the local Whitecrest Enclave free from Hierarchy taint—well, as free as could be expected, as most of the Brothers had translation implants—his task would be twofold.
 Firstly he needed to convince the Brothers to remove their implants.

 That was easy.
 He pointed to his own thin and fading scar and said, "The implants hamper understanding, because they breed a reliance on translation and reference.
 Are you not more effective when you *know* the language and *remember* the material at hand?"

 Half the Brothers had quietly scheduled appointments by the end of the day.
 The rest, he was sure, would come through competitive peer pressure.
-He normally didn’t appreciate the near-adoration his Brothers paid his position, but sometimes…it had its benefits.
+He normally didn’t appreciate the near-adoration his Brothers paid his position, but sometimes... it had its benefits.

 Secondly, he *needed* to launch the query he’d written the night before.
 He felt uncomfortably exposed awaiting Meereo’s response and found himself exploring and exercising while he awaited news.
 He finally got it in the late evening, and it was short.